Estimated reading time: 6 minutes

 If you want to work directly with those in need through counseling and behavioral changes, becoming a drug and alcohol counselor might be the perfect fit for you.

 The mental health care community also needs technicians and mental healthcare assistants.
-If you study to become a mental health care rehabilitation technician, you can work with patients or in support of other mental healthcare professionals.
+If you study to become a Behavioral Health Assistant, you can work with patients or in support of other mental healthcare professionals.

-The mental healthcare technician would learn to provide specific mental health services that might include:
+The Behavioral Health Assistant would learn to provide specific mental health services that might include:

 ● Community integration